oceanhackweek/ohw-resources/docs/tutorials/getting_started.md

 # Getting started on tutorials

+**THIS PAGE HAS NOT BEEN UPDATED FROM OHW20 YET.
+CHECK BACK SOON!**

 ## Introduction

 Most tutorials will be run live as Jupyter notebooks on the [OceanHackWeek JupyterHub ("The Hub")](https://ocean.hackweek.io/) in your browser.
 The instructor and and all participants can be running their own copies of the notebooks in their Hub account, with files cloned from the OHW source in GitHub.